bgbrink/PRJEB35632/README.md

-# Antigenic variation by switching inter-chromosomal interactions with an RNA splicing locus in trypanosomes
+# Spatial integration of transcription and splicing in a dedicated compartment sustains monogenic antigen expression in African trypanosomes

-Joana Faria, Vanessa Luzak, Laura S. M. Mueller, Benedikt G. Brink, Sebastian Hutchinson, Lucy Glover, David Horn, T. Nicolai Siegel. bioRxiv; 2020.01.27.921452; doi: https://doi.org/10.1101/2020.01.27.921452
+Joana Faria, Vanessa Luzak, Laura S. M. Mueller, Benedikt G. Brink, Sebastian Hutchinson, Lucy Glover, David Horn, T. Nicolai Siegel.
+Nature Microbiology; 2021.01.11; doi: https://doi.org/10.1038/s41564-020-00833-4

-This repo contains the HiC analysis pipeline for the aforementioned preprint.
+This repository contains the HiC analysis pipeline for the aforementioned manuscript.
 The raw data can be found at ENA under accession number PRJEB35632.
 Processed data and additional information can be found at Zenodo https://doi.org/10.5281/zenodo.3628213.

 ## Dependencies